NYPL-Simplified/Simplified-Android-Core/README.md

 In addition, you will need to obtain the correct Java keystore and either place it in the project at `simplified-app-simplye/keystore.jks` or create a symbolic link at the same location appropriately.
 All files matching `*.jks` are set to be ignored by Git, but care should always be taken to ensure keystores and other secrets are never committed regardless.

+Once the above has been completed, executing `./gradlew assembleRelease` will generate the signed APK and place it at `./simplified-app-simplye/build/outputs/apk/simplified-app-simplye-release.apk`.

 ## Branding And Configurable Features

 See [simplified-app-shared/README-Branding.md](simplified-app-shared/README-Branding.md)